Manish27415/Brain-Tumor-Detection-and-Classification/README.md

 # Brain-Tumor-Detection-and-Classification
-# Brain Tumor Classification from MRI using CNN

 This project uses a Convolutional Neural Network (CNN) to automatically detect and classify brain tumors from MRI scan images into three types: **Meningioma**, **Glioma**, and **Pituitary tumors**.